Nhousen1/Evershore-CG3DGP-Project/README.md

 <img src="GDD_Images/linkedScenes.png" alt="linkedScenes" width="400">
 *All scenes are now linked with proper transitions.*

--  Start connecting the endings you have to the main gameplay.
-The difference between endings doesn't have to require substantially different choices made in gameplay.
+- ~~Start connecting the endings you have to the main gameplay.
+The difference between endings doesn't have to require substantially different choices made in gameplay.~~
-- Fix the grass on puzzle and add lit player fade material on objects in the puzzle scenes
 - ~~Check that game is fully reset on ending scene, so that the player can continue post the ending~~
 - ~~Fix day/night cycle speed glitch on one of the scenes~~
 - ~~Remove the quit button from the web build,~~